programmfabrik/easydb-documentation/en/webfrontend/datamanagement/features/datatypes/datatypes.md

 ## Date

 The date can be entered in the input field shortened as Year and Year + Month.
+Negative values for BC dates in date fields are also supported.

 ## Date (Range)